jasonwmcswain/pdf-mergician/docs/publishing-comparison.md

 # Publishing Methods Comparison

-This document compares the two methods available for publishing `merge-pdf` to PyPI.
+This document compares the two methods available for publishing `pdf-mergician` to PyPI.

 ## Quick Comparison